logo

 Chords in the Key of F♭ Phrygian

-When stacking thirds on each scale degree of the F♭ Phrygian scale, the following diatonic chords emerge:
+When stacking thirds on each scale degree of the F♭ Phrygian scale, the following diatonic triads emerge:

 Related Scales and Modes

-If you enjoy the sound of F♭ Phrygian, you may also like:
+If you enjoy playing in F♭ Phrygian, you may also like:

 F♭ Phrygian Scale FAQs